Train Protection & Warning System: Compared with other safety systems

-Critics, such as those representing victims of the Ladbroke Grove and Southhall rail crashes, and ASLEF and RMT rail unions pushed for the abandonment of TPWS in the late 1990s in favor of continuing with British Rail's ATP project.
+Critics, such as those representing victims of the Ladbroke Grove and Southall rail crashes, and ASLEF and RMT rail unions pushed for the abandonment of TPWS in the late 1990s in favor of continuing with British Rail's ATP project.

 A 2000 study, Automatic Train Protection for the rail network in Britain remarked that TPWS was "in terms of avoiding “ATP preventable accidents” it is about 70% effective.", highlighting the speed limitation.
 That 2000 study did still conclude that TPWS was good solution for the short term of 10–15 years, but stressed that European Train Control system was the long term solution.

 Notably, the combination of TPWS and AWS is least effective in accidents like the one at Purley, where a driver repeatedly cancelled the AWS warning without applying the brakes, passing the danger signal at high speed.
 Purley was one of several high profile SPAD crashes in the late 1980s, that led to the initial plan in the 1990s for the mass rollout of ATP, that was subsequently canceled in 1994 to be replaced by TPWS.

 Supporters of TPWS claim that even where it could not prevent accidents due to SPADs, it would likely reduce the impact, and reduce or eliminate fatalities, by at least slowing the train down.
 However, it is likely that in those cases the driver would have applied the emergency brakes well before the overspeed sensor.

-While it has been noted that there have been very few fatalities since the fitting of TPWS that would have been prevented had ATP been fitted instead.
-This overlooks that during the delay between the decision to cancel ATP and replace it with TPWS and the actual roll out of TPWS that Ladbroke Grove and Southall rail crash both occurred, accidents that were ATP preventable, and occurred on the Great Western line, which had been outfitted with ATP as part of the pilot studies in the early-90s.
+It has been noted that there have been very few fatalities since the fitting of TPWS that would have been prevented had ATP been fitted instead.
+However, this overlooks that during the delay between the decision to cancel ATP and replace it with TPWS and the actual roll out of TPWS, the Ladbroke Grove and Southall rail crashes both occurred.
+These accidents were ATP preventable, and occurred on the Great Western line, which had been outfitted with ATP as part of the pilot studies in the early-1990s.